France - The Southern Coast 9 Days

 • How to get to your hotel in Nice:

-• 🚕 Uber - is the best way from the airport to the hotel.
+• From the airport: 🚕 Uber - it’s the best way, especially with luggage.
 Lower cost than taxis.

 • Car Rental - great for hopping town to town, but parking can be a problem and expensive during peak season.